ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 5.1.
 Administrators

 Through the Cloud Services, Customer should specify certain User/s as Administrators, who will have important rights and controls over the use of Cloud Services and User Accounts.
-This may include submitting Order Forms or enabling Third-party Application, creating, de-provisioning, monitoring or modifying User Accounts, and setting User usage permissions; and managing access to Data by Users or others.
+This may include submitting Subscription Orders or enabling Third-party Application, creating, de-provisioning, monitoring or modifying User Accounts, and setting User usage permissions; and managing access to Data by Users or others.
 Without limiting Section 5.3 (Responsibility for Users), you are responsible for whom you allow to become Administrators and any actions they take, including as described above.
 You agree that ERP.net responsibilities do not extend to the internal management or administration of the Cloud Services for you.

 The appointment of an Administrator does not in any way limit the liability of the Customer.
 In case of violation of this Agreement, the Administrator/s and the Customer are jointly and severally liable.